Mood Disorders in Children

 Noele: What advice would be on the top of your list to tell our kids in their hours of need how to deal with the lack of a social life?

 Trudy Carlson: That is a tough question.
 My own son often felt very uncomfortable unless I was there to help him.
 If the youngster can get medical help that reduces his depression, he will gain self-esteem and this should help.
-I think the most important thing is to give him a since of hope.
+I think the most important thing is to give him a sense of hope.
 I think many of these children need to be in a group where social skills are taught.
 Parents may have to find other parents to set up such a group.

 lotsoff: How much should the parents push the schools to mainstream their "special" children?